crespohector/crespohector/README.md

 <h1 align="center">Hi 👋, I'm Hector Crespo</h1>
-<h3 align="center">An aspiring software engineer driven by curiosity for coding and problem solving with a passion for anime, gaming and NBA basketball.
+<h5 align="left">🚀An aspiring software engineer driven by curiosity for coding and problem solving with a passion for anime, gaming and NBA basketball.

 I have experience in teaching various programming topics that includes JavaScript, Python, OOP, SQL, HTML, and CSS as a Module Instructor.
-I've managed to oversee the successful completion of 150+ student full-stack capstone projects.
-Through collaborative efforts across departments, I've refined curriculum modules with additional resources in system design, debugging tools, and project management best practices, ensuring a robust learning environment.

 In my latest project, I worked on a Discord clone focusing on enhancing the user interface (UI), the user experience (UX), and optimizing the backend API’s using Flask and React JS.
 I am proud of optimizing the Chat feature to improve the WebSockets functionality on the backend using Socket-IO and in React using Socket.io-client.
 I honed my debugging skills and implemented innovative solutions to deliver high-quality code and seamless user functionality.